 Prevention Tips

-- Don’t rush the stall — It’s a normal part of the process that indicates collagen is breaking down
+- Don’t rush the stall — it’s a normal part of the process indicating collagen is breaking down

 Frequently Asked Questions